volcanocyber/victor-docs/docs/source/models.rst

 MrLavaLoba
 ------------

 MrLavaLoba is a stochastic model for simulating lava flows, written in Python.
-The workflow for this model begins with a large amount of text, explaining input parameters in detail.
-After neccesary libraries are imported, all parameters are in the next cell.
+The workflow for this model begins with an exensive description explaining key input parameters in detail.
+After neccesary libraries are imported, all parameters are entered in the next cell.
 A DEM sanity check follows, continuing on to write out the input files and run the model.
 A convenient progress bar will show the remaining time for model calculations.
 MrLavaLoba outputs snapshows at a given *dt* interval, so the user must pick a step to visualize.
 The rest of the workflow configures and displays the flow based on the output shapefiles given, saving a JPG of the final figure.

+*Flowy* is a probabilistic code to simulate the emplacement of lava.
+It is a re-implementation of the Mr. Lava Loba method [1,2] in C++20.
+For users who prefer a C++/lower level approach, Flowy can be used as a drop-in replacement for MrLavaLoba, often with significant time savings.

 **References:**